dialoa/collection/README.md

 This introduction section will appear at the beginning of the collection, followed by the content of `chapter1.md` and `chapter2.md`.
 ```

 The metadata block in `YAML` format is between `---` and `---`.
+The
+`imports` field specifies source files, to be included in the order
+listed.
+Any text in the document's body will appear before the
-The `imports` field specifies source files, to be included in the order listed.
-The source files are listed in that field, each item in a line starting with a hyphen `- ` (aligned below `imports`, or indented if you wish).
+imported sources.
+The source files are listed in that field, each
+item in a line starting with a hyphen `- ` (aligned below `imports`,
+or indented if you wish).

-If sources files are located in other folders, specify their path relative to the master file (or an absolute path).
-For instance, if the folder containing `master.md` has subfolders for each source, the master file may look like this:
+If sources files are located in other folders, specify their path
+relative to the master file (or an absolute path).
+For instance, if
+the folder containing `master.md` has subfolders for each source, the
+master file may look like this:

 ```yaml
 ---